TheProdigyLeague/StyleSheetSchematics/CONTRIBUTING.md

 * **Summary**

 §  User Friendly - Concise summary of behaviors proposed.
 Not needed to be explicit.
-Cornerstone features and just gives users a general overview of how ti works.
+Cornerstone features and just gives users a general overview of how it works.
 [Escaping]("accepted/identifier-escapes.md#summary")